Metropolitan Police golive for new Web platform

 - Mobile and desktop compatible

-- That is presented and authored in the language of a member of the public rather than as a member of the law enforcement community
+- Written and presented in the language accessible to the public, rather than in a technical language used by the law enforcement community

 To be a future central component in an omnichannel service model inclusive of: